Emergency Information

 Go to Page

-Volcano Eruptions & VOG
+Volcano Eruptions & Vog

 Volcano Eruption Information

-VOG is a term that refers to volcanic smog.
+Vog is a term that refers to volcanic smog.
 It is the haze you may see in the air that is caused by a combination of weather, wind conditions and volcanic activity.
-VOG becomes thicker or lighter depending upon the amount of emissions from Kilauea volcano, the direction and amount of wind, and other weather conditions.
+Vog becomes thicker or lighter depending upon the amount of emissions from Kīlauea volcano, the direction and amount of wind, and other weather conditions.

 Go to Page